TracyH0407/sparkify/README.md

 ### More details
 The code can be found at [Sparkify.ipynb](Sparkify.ipynb).

-The blog post about the the findings can be found at the [blog](https://tracyh0407.github.io/Sparkify---Blog/).
+The blog post about the findings can be found at the [blog](https://tracyh0407.github.io/Sparkify---Blog/).